-For the young children and teens with hearing impairment, seeing an accurate representation of themselves in easily-accessible play materials is invaluable.
-Through her the Joss Kendrick American Girl doll, a wonderfully relatable, educational, and positive play experience is put within easy reach of hearing-impaired and hearing children alike.
+For young children and teens with hearing impairment, seeing an accurate representation of themselves in easily-accessible play materials is invaluable.
+Through her, the Joss Kendrick American Girl doll, a wonderfully relatable, educational, and positive play experience is put within easy reach of hearing-impaired and hearing children alike.

 Learn More about Childhood Hearing Loss at Memorial Hearing

 For so many parents, navigating the experience of supporting a hearing-impaired child is uncharted territory.
 About two to three children out of every 1,000 born in the United States with measurable hearing loss in one or both ears, leading countless parents and caregivers to become passionately dedicated to education and advocacy.

 And while introducing inclusive play materials into your child’s life can make an incredibly positive impact, working with an experienced pediatric audiologist is vital in providing the care and support they need.